 NOMINATION OF TRUSTEES

 Any person legally qualified to hold the office of school trustee may file a declaration of candidacy for the office.
 The declaration must bear the name of the candidate, state the term for which declaration of candidacy is made, and bear the signature of not less than five (5) school district electors resident of the trustee zone of which the candidate is resident.
 The declaration of candidacy must be filed with the clerk of the board of trustees not later than five (5) o’clock p.m. on the ninth (9th) Friday preceding the day of election of trustees.
+The clerk of the board of trustees will verify the qualifications of the nominees and shall, not more than seven (7) days following the filing, certify the nominees to be placed on the ballot.

 Any person interested in being a write-in candidate for a school trustee position must file a declaration of intent indicating that the person desires the trustee office and is legally qualified to assume the duties of school trustee if elected.
 The declaration of intent for write-in candidates and signatures of five (5) electors of the candidate’s specific zone must be filed with the clerk of the board of trustees not later than forty-five (45) days before the day of election.
 No write-in vote will be counted unless a declaration of intent has been properly filed.